Refunds, Exchanges, Returns, and Warranties

 A judge ultimately decides how the Act should be applied in each case.
 As a consumer, you have two options:

-- Negotiate a resolution with the distributor.
+- Negotiate a resolution with the seller.

 Making a complaint